 DRACAENA FRAGRANS (Corn Plant)

-There several varieties of this species that are sold as a houseplant.
-The leaves have a corn-like appearance that is often striped and have much variegation, where it can grow up to 1.2m in height.
+There are several varieties of this species that are sold as a houseplant.
+The leaves have a corn-like appearance that is often striped and have much variegation, where they can grow up to 1.2m in height.

 A plant that does not do well unless the room it is in is warm and the humidity is high.
 Can be difficult to control in most homes, as it can be rampant in growth.